“ONCE YOU STOP LEARNING, YOU START DYING.”

 – Albert Einstein

 It is not uncommon for Chief Learning Officers (CLOs) to struggle trying to secure funds and commitment for leadership development programs, despite the value that organizations see from such programs.
 I’ve been surprised and disappointed to read so many recent articles that assail the value of these programs versus the amount of money spent on them, including a Wall Street Journal article entitled “So much training, so little to show for it,” and a 2016 Harvard Business Review article calling leadership development programs “the great train robbery.”
 In reality, nothing could be further from the truth.
-This blog is written to specifically arm you with the cold hard facts illuminating the immense value of leadership development programs.
+This blog is written to specifically arm you with the cold hard facts illuminating the business case for leadership development programs.

 A 2015 joint study by The Conference Board and Development Dimensions International (DDI), found that CEOs of global companies ranked leadership development efforts as one of their top five human capital strategies.
 In addition, the study highlighted that 82% of the people reporting to a manager who had been through leadership development training witnessed that manager’s positive behavioral changes.
 Improvements included leadership skills such as performance management, managing conflict, fairness, communication, building trust, influencing, and leading change.
 Further, 81% of those reporting to recently-trained managers said they were more engaged in their jobs.